freistil/freistilbox-docs/source/tech_faq/limit_access.md

     AuthUserFile /srv/www/freistilbox/clients/c11000/s42/current/docroot/.htpasswd
     Require valid-user

-On the line starting with `AuthUserFile`, use your own website&rsquo;s ID instead of &ldquo;s42&rdquo;.
+On the line starting with `AuthUserFile`, use your own website's ID instead of "s42".

 ## Generate an encrypted password

-Then, you&rsquo;ll have to create a text file named `.htpasswd`, also in the `docroot` directory.
+Then, you'll have to create a text file named `.htpasswd`, also in the `docroot` directory.
 This file contains all users allowed to access the website, together with their encrypted passwords.

 If you have access to an Apache server installation, you can use its `htpasswd` command to create the file `.htpasswd`:

     $ htpasswd -c .htpasswd admin

-#### Info

-If you want to add other users, leave off the option -c because it would create a new, empty file.
+<span class="label warning">Warning</span> If you want to add users to an existing file, leave off the option `-c` because it would create a new, empty file.

 Alternatively, the website [AskApache](http://www.askapache.com/online-tools/htpasswd-generator/) will help you.
-Just enter a user name and password into the form and choose &ldquo;Generate .htpasswd&rdquo;.
-You&rsquo;ll find the necessary information in the rectangle titled &ldquo;.htpasswd using all 4 algorithms&rdquo;:
+Just enter a user name and password into the form and choose "Generate .htpasswd".
+You'll find the necessary information in the rectangle titled ".htpasswd using all 4 algorithms":

     admin:Protected By AskApache:5b8e5bc85154313d6400921a8161c5a4
     admin:$apr1$lHVjK05m$IfGnV3hA.uPAldtg2PLNk1